PushkarPattiwar/Multi-PDF-RAGBot/README.md

-Multi-PDF RAG Chatbot
+### Multi-PDF RAG Chatbot

 This project demonstrates how to create a chatbot that can answer questions based on information extracted from multiple PDF documents.
 The chatbot uses a Retrieval-Augmented Generation (RAG) model, which combines retrieval and generation techniques to provide relevant and coherent responses.
 The project leverages LangChain, a framework for building applications with large language models, and Streamlit, a Python library for creating interactive web applications.

-Features
+## Features

-Supports multiple PDF documents as knowledge sources
+- Supports multiple PDF documents as knowledge sources

-Allows users to ask questions and receive answers based on the provided PDFs
+- Allows users to ask questions and receive answers based on the provided PDFs

-Utilizes a RAG model for improved response quality and relevance
+- Utilizes a RAG model for improved response quality and relevance

-Provides a user-friendly web interface built with Streamlit
+- Provides a user-friendly web interface built with Streamlit

-Prerequisites
+## Prerequisites

-Python 3.7 or higher
+- Python 3.7 or higher

-LangChain library
+- LangChain library

-Streamlit library
+- Streamlit library

-Hugging Face Transformers library
+- Hugging Face Transformers library

-PDF documents to be used as knowledge sources